ccnmtl/ipython-notebook/Vagrant/README.markdown

 ### Step 4: Access your vagrant

-From inside the directory you started vagrant in, <MY VAGRANT HOME>, run
+From inside the directory you started vagrant in, &lt;MY VAGRANT HOME&gt;, run

     $ vagrant ssh